-Simply put, a firewood stack that is four feet tall and measures eight feet in length – is referred to as a “rick.”
+Simply put, a firewood stack four feet tall and eight feet in length is referred to as a “rick.”

-The width of the stack varies based on the supplier, the market in which they are offered, or regional norms.
+The stack width varies based on the supplier, the market in which they are offered, or regional norms.

 Typically, the individual firewood pieces in the rick measure in either 12-inch, 16-inch, or 24-inch variations, with the 16-inch type being the most common.

-A more familiar term in the firewood sphere for a rick is a face cord of wood.
+A familiar term in the firewood sphere for a rick is a face cord of wood.

 How Much Does a Rick Weigh?

-There is no one definitive weight as all ricks of wood you will find are different.
+There is no one definitive weight as all rick of wood you will find are different.

-Their weight will generally depend on the size of the rick purchased (a full cord, half cord, quarter cord, etc.), as well as the natural weight of the particular wood being sold.
+Their weight will generally depend on the size of the rick purchased (a full cord, half cord, quarter cord, etc.) and the natural weight of the particular wood being sold.

-For instance, a single cord of white or red oak can weigh as much as 5.5K lbs (or 2.5 tons), while lighter wood variants like spruces can weigh in at 2.5K lbs (or 1.25 tons).
+For instance, a single white or red oak cord can weigh as much as 5.5K lbs (or 2.5 tons), while lighter wood variants like spruces can weigh in at 2.5K lbs (or 1.25 tons).

-The rick sizes are certainly a pivotal factor in the weight, ranging from 625 lbs on the lighter end, all the way up to an average of 3K lbs on the higher.
+The rick sizes are a pivotal factor in the weight, ranging from 625 lbs on the lighter end up to an average of 3K lbs on the higher.